-Repository: Gainsboro Branch of Roanoke Public Libraries Title: Virginia Y. Lee Celebrity Memorabilia Collection Physical Characteristics: One (1) record storage box.
+Repository: Gainsboro Branch of Roanoke Public Libraries

+Title: Virginia Y. Lee Celebrity Memorabilia Collection

+Physical Characteristics: One (1) Document Storage Box

 Arrangement: Items are arranged in folders alphabetically by the last name of the person who the items relate to.
 Like-items are then arranged chronologically.
+Addendum: Book is placed in the back of the collection.